shaack/cm-chessboard/README.md

 ### setPosition(fen, animated = false)

-Sets the position as `fen`.
+Sets the position as `fen` or only the position part of a `fen`.
 Returns a **Promise**, which is resolved, after the animation finished.

 [Example for **setPosition**](https://shaack.com/projekte/cm-chessboard/examples/pieces-animation.html)

 ### getPosition()

-Returns the board position as `fen`.
+Returns the board position in form of the position part of a `fen`.

 ### addMarker(type, square)